telerik/ajax-docs/knowledge-base/common-error-the-type-or-namespace-scriptmanager-does-not-exist-in-the-namespace.md

 ---
-title: Error: The type or namespace 'ScriptManager' does not exist in the namespace 'System.Web.UI'
+title: Error - The type or namespace 'ScriptManager' does not exist in the namespace 'System.Web.UI'
-description: See how to fix the Error: The type or namespace 'ScriptManager' does not exist in the namespace 'System.Web.UI'
+description: See how to fix the Error - The type or namespace 'ScriptManager' does not exist in the namespace 'System.Web.UI'
 type: troubleshooting
-page_title: Error: The type or namespace 'ScriptManager' does not exist in the namespace 'System.Web.UI'
+page_title: Error - The type or namespace 'ScriptManager' does not exist in the namespace 'System.Web.UI'
 slug: common-error-the-type-or-namespace-scriptmanager-does-not-exist-in-the-namespace
 res_type: kb
 ---